Euchie23/SquidStock/notebooks/CPUE_Standardization_&_Prediction/README.md

 ## 📉 Limitations & Future Work

+> While these standardized CPUE indices provide reliable guidance for seasonal stock monitoring and inter-annual comparison, certain data and modeling constraints may affect operational decisions.
+Managers should consider these caveats when using indices for quota setting, survey planning, or risk assessment.

 - **Temporal scope:**
   Data restricted to **Jan–Jun** ensures temporal consistency across years, but excludes potential **late-season dynamics (Jul–Dec)**.
   → Future modules could extend the analysis to the full fishing season to assess whether standardized trends persist year-round.